The Bolton SEO agency with a proven track record

 - We create links out if information needs to be qualified or is of use to the reader.
-This also helps with optimisation and visitor experience.
+This also helps with optimisation and visitor experience (also known as UX).

 It is vital to be found for the correct search terms and finding them can be time-consuming but incredibly worthwhile.

-- We use various pieces of software and combined with our experience we make sure we find the correct phrases for you to target.
+- We use various pieces of software and combined with our experience we make sure we find the correct phrases to target.